 It seems that more and more, construction cranes are collapsing, causing havoc and mayhem all over our country.
 Unfortunately, it is an increasing practice area for us as severe injury and wrongful death attorneys—which is maddening as these injuries and deaths are completely preventable.

 In fact, on June 9, 2019, a crane in Dallas came down during a severe storm, killing 29-year old Kiersten Smith and injuring multiple others, including Jay Bosquez.
 Jay’s wife, Yesenia Bosquez recounted returning from a shopping apartment to find the apartment she had left her husband in crushed by the giant crane.
 It took approximately 30 minutes for authorities to tell her that her husband had been rescued.
 Yesenia reported, “It felt like a year.”

 Crane Accidents Are Often Preventable

-These injuries and deaths never should have happened, and would not have happened if the company in control of the crane had done what they should have to protect the community in which it operates.
+These injuries and deaths never should have happened—and would not have happened if the company in control of the crane had done what it should have to protect the community in which it operates.

-Barth stated that this kind of disaster is entirely preventable and when asked why it still happens so often, he said it often comes down to money or inexperience.
+Barth stated that this kind of disaster is entirely preventable.
+When asked why it still happens so often, he said it often comes down to money or inexperience.
 According to the former crane accident investigator, "The industry has grown so fast for cranes, a lot of people are doing things that are pushed into these positions without the proper training."